KatameRonin/KatameRonin.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Our paper Open World Scene Graph Generation using Vision Language Models is accepted in CVPR 2025 Workshop, Computer Vision in the Wild.
+Our paper **Open World Scene Graph Generation using Vision Language Models** is accepted in **CVPR 2025 Workshop, Computer Vision in the Wild**.